-Argentina is the 5th largest wine producer globally, and Mendoza is home to over 1200 bodegas (wineries), and of course, Mendoza is the home of the world's finest Malbec.
+Argentina is the 5th largest wine producer globally, and Mendoza is home to over 1200 bodegas (wineries).
+Of course, Mendoza is the home of the world's finest Malbec.

 A fun fact we love about Mendoza is that the city has one tree per person; you feel this as you explore the city centre, as the greenery surrounds you.